raquentin/tamagotchi.nvim/README.md

 # 🐱 tamagotchi.nvim

-A configurable plugin for raising pets across Neovim sessions.
+is a configurable plugin for raising pets across Neovim sessions.

-> [!WARNING]
-> This project is days old.
-The `.setup({` API will change often.

 ## Features
 - Floating Window UI: Displays your pet with sprite animations, stats, and a colored bottom bar with interactive tabs.
 - Customizable Behavior: Configure tick length, decay probabilities, and Vim events that affect your pet's mood and satiety.
-- (soon) Multiple Pets: Manage a list of pets, select different ones from a menu, view more info, and reset as needed.
+- Multiple Pets: Manage a list of pets, select different ones from a menu, view more info, and reset as needed.
 - Persistent State: Your pet's mood and satiety persist across Neovim sessions.

 ## Installation